-When the UE receives a RRC message implying handover with PSCell change, the UE shall be ready to start the transmission of the new uplink PRACH channel on target E-UTRA PCell within DHOwithPSCel_PCell seconds from the end of the last TTI containing the RRC command, and UE shall be ready to start the transmission of the new uplink PRACH channel on target NR PSCell within DHOwithPSCell_PSCell seconds and from the end of the last TTI containing the RRC command.
+When the UE receives a RRC message implying handover with PSCell change, the UE shall be ready to start the transmission of the new uplink PRACH channel on target E-UTRA PCell within DHOwithPSCell_PCell ms from the end of the last TTI containing the RRC command, and UE shall be ready to start the transmission of the new uplink PRACH channel on target NR PSCell within DHOwithPSCell_PSCell ms from the end of the last TTI containing the RRC command.

 Where

-DHOwithPSCel_PCell equals the maximum RRC procedure delay defined in clause 11.2 in TS 36.331 [2] plus the interruption time stated in clause 5.8.1.1.
+DHOwithPSCell_PCell equals the maximum RRC procedure delay defined in clause 11.2 in TS 36.331 [2] plus the interruption time stated in clause 5.8.1.1.

-DHOwithPSCel_PSCell is the PSCell addition delay stated in clause 5.8.1.2.
+DHOwithPSCell_PSCell is the PSCell addition delay stated in clause 5.8.1.2.